 Migration of the Smollen family to Ireland

 Some of the Smollen family moved to Ireland, but this topic is not covered in this excerpt.

-Another 104 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Smollen, or a variant listed above:

 Smollen Settlers in United States in the 19th Century

 - James Smollen, aged 26, who landed in New York in 1812

 Contemporary Notables of the name Smollen (post 1700) +

 - Clara C. Smollen, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1956, 1960, 1964, 1972

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 2) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html